(239) 344-8959

 Get a Quote

-Published on: October 5, 2018 | Author: Starwood Pet Travel
+Published on: August 4, 2023 | Author: Starwood Pet Travel

-2. Certain breeds (and some individual pets) may not adjust well to extreme weather in your new country.
-For example, heavy-coated northern breeds can have trouble in the tropics or very hot desert climates (such as Abu Dhabi), and dogs with very short fur and minimal body fat such as greyhounds may not thrive where it’s very cold.
-Will you be able to make the necessary adjustments in your new home to ensure Daisy is truly comfortable?
+Additionally, some dog breeds (and individual pets) may struggle to adapt to extreme weather conditions in their new home.
+For example, dogs with heavy coats, which are more suited to colder climates, may struggle in tropical or very hot desert climates like Abu Dhabi.
+On the other hand, dogs with short fur and minimal body fat, such as greyhounds, may struggle in very cold environments.
+You must evaluate whether you can make the necessary adjustments in your new home to ensure your pet's comfort and safety.

-5. Air travel can also exacerbate chronic health problems in cats and dogs.
-On the other hand, if Daisy’s condition is well-managed and under control, she may be perfectly fine to fly.
+Air travel can also potentially worsen chronic health conditions in cats and dogs.
+However, if your pet's condition is well-managed and under control, they may be perfectly fine to fly.
+It's important to have a serious discussion and review your pet's medical history with your veterinarian to ensure it is safe for them to fly.

 Sometimes the most loving answer is no